bcholodenko/Metadata-AI/README.md

 3. **AI analysis** — A single VLM call analyzes the image and returns all of the following in one pass: date estimate and confidence (if date is still unknown), time of day from lighting and shadows, a one-sentence scene description, indoor/outdoor setting, whether flash fired, location clues (if geotagging is enabled), and 5 descriptive keywords.
 The folder name is always passed as high-confidence date and location information for the VLM to weight accordingly.
 The estimated time is written into the `DateTimeOriginal` EXIF timestamp.
 4. **Geotagging** — If enabled, uses the location returned by the VLM in step 3 and resolves it to GPS coordinates via Nominatim.
 5. **Keywords** — Confirmed from the VLM's step 3 response — no additional call needed.
 6. **Metadata writing** — Valid dates before the cutoff year are written into the file along with the generated keywords and any comments extracted from the back.
-Low-confidence estimates are added to a `review.html` report instead of being written.
-DNG files receive a `.xmp` sidecar instead of direct EXIF modification.
+If folder consensus mode is enabled, writes are deferred until all photos in the folder are analyzed — the most common year among high-confidence results is then applied to low-confidence photos (keeping their individual month/day/time) before writing.
+Low-confidence estimates with no consensus available are added to a `review.html` report.
+DNG and raw files receive a `.xmp` sidecar instead of direct EXIF modification.

 ---